LucianoMoliterno/Software-ENGINEER/README.md

 ### 🏗️ Object-Orientation
 Provides resources on object-oriented programming principles, design patterns, and examples in various programming languages.

+### 🖥️ Operating-systems
+Covers the fundamentals of operating systems, including process management, memory management, and file systems.

 ### 📊 Probability-and-Statistics
 Includes statistical methods, probability distributions, and their applications in real-world scenarios.